-Designing a room using feng shui principles ensures the best interior to support not just the activity taking place in the room, but those living or working in the room.
-Following some general design guidelines will ensure your home is properly laid out.
+Design tips for any room using feng shui principles ensures the best interior to improve and support not just the activity taking place in the room, but those living or working in the room.
+Following general feng shui design guidelines ensures your home is properly laid out.

 Basic Feng Shui Rules